dm5xx/minimal63/README.md

 You need:
 - Arduino Mega
 - Arduino Ethernet-Shield W5100 (oder W5500)
-- PCB from remoteQTH.com is nor necessary, but makes things a lot more easy... https://remoteqth.com/arduino-web-switch.php
+- PCB from remoteQTH.com is not necessary, but makes things a lot more easy... https://remoteqth.com/arduino-web-switch.php

 Install newest Arduino IDE.
 Create dummy project. earch for it.
 Mine was in E:\OneDrive\Documents\Arduino